gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption shouted as a motley dozen clamps, manipulators, and tentacles seized him.
 "Dockety!
 Dockety, help!"

-His companion's single eye rotated and then rotated back.
+His companion's single lens rotated and then rotated back.
 "These ones are correct," it buzzed.
 "You will be detected immediately if you approach any of Central's facilities as you are.
 You must let them disguise you."